Harsh-rm/Harsh-rm.github.io/README.md

 - 👋 Hey, I’m Harsh
 - 👀 I’m interested in ...
-Machine Learning and Life Science!
+Machine Learning and Web Development!
 - 🌱 I’m currently learning ...
-Machine Learning!
+How to build a Web Application!
 - 💞️ I’m looking to collaborate on ...
 AI and ML projects!
 - 📫 How to reach me ... harshu98@gmail.com
 - Project Ideas ...
 Creating an AI like Jarvis for my future home!
 Develop an integrated app that would help man to develop the activities of the brain and learn infinitely!